kstv364/Transcripto/README.md

 - Check the sample file in `examples/sample_transcript.vtt`
 - Verify file encoding is UTF-8

+#### 6. Debugging and Logging Issues
+**Problem:** Need more detailed logs for troubleshooting **Solution:**
+- Set `LOG_LEVEL=DEBUG` in your .env file for detailed logging
+- Available log levels: DEBUG, INFO, WARNING, ERROR, CRITICAL
+- Check application logs for specific error messages
+- Use `LOG_LEVEL=ERROR` to reduce log verbosity in production

 ### Getting Help
 - Check the system health in the web interface
-- Review logs for detailed error messages
+- Review logs for detailed error messages (set LOG_LEVEL=DEBUG for more details)
 - Ensure all dependencies are correctly installed
 - Verify Ollama is running and accessible
+- Test your configuration: `python tests/test_config.py`

 ## Contributing